-It is normal to have pain in your knee following surgery.
-Pain at night can persist for 8-12 weeks after surgery.
+It is normal to have pain in your hip following surgery.
+Pain at night can persist for 8 -12 weeks after surgery.

 - Use your pain medication as needed to manage the pain.
-Keeping your pain managed will help you do your exercises and prevent loss of motion. - Keep the leg elevated to reduce the swelling and pressure. - Use ice on your knee for 15-20 minutes at a time.
-Always place a wet or dry hand towel over your knee first to prevent burning your skin.
-Repeat this as often as you wish but no more than once per hour. - Do not leave your leg down for long periods. - If you experience significant pain or swelling, decrease your activity, elevate your leg and apply ice.
-Contact your doctor immediately if the swelling and pain still persist. - Increase activities gradually as instructed by your health care provider.
+Keeping your pain managed will help you do your exercises and prevent loss of motion. - Keep the leg elevated to reduce the swelling and pressure. - Use ice on your hip for 15-20 minutes at a time.
+Always place a wet or dry hand towel over your hip first to prevent burning your skin.

+Repeat this as often as you wish but no more than once per hour.

+- Do not leave your leg down for long periods. - If you experience significant pain or swelling, contact your doctor immediately. - Increase activities gradually as instructed by your health care provider.
 Use your crutches or walker for the full amount of time that your doctor recommends.

-You need to exercise, but don't overdo it.
+You need to exercise, but don't overdo.